Harry and the Potters (album)

-Harry and the Potters is the eponymous debut studio album by indie rock band Harry and the Potters, released in June 2003.
+Harry and the Potters is the debut studio album by indie rock band Harry and the Potters, released in June 2003.
 The album was inspired by the first four novels in the Harry Potter book series.

 Background

 The origin of Harry and the Potters is rooted in accident.
 After reading the Harry Potter books, Paul DeGeorge formulated the premise for Harry and the Potters where the principle Harry Potter characters would be the musicians: Harry as the front man, Ron on guitar, Hermione on bass and Hagrid on drums.
 Then a crisis of sorts struck the brothers on June 22, 2002.
-During a barbecue at the DeGeorge family’s Norwood Massachusetts home, Joe organized a concert in his backyard featuring his band Ed and the Refridgerators [sic], his brother's band The Secrets, and Soltero.
+During a barbecue at the DeGeorge family's Norwood Massachusetts home, Joe organized a concert in his backyard featuring his band Ed and the Refridgerators [sic], his brother's band The Secrets, and Soltero.
 However, the latter two bands canceled the day of the event.

 To rescue a nearly lost opportunity, while waiting hopefully for a band to show, Harry and the Potters came into existence over the next hour when the two brothers wrote seven Potter-themed songs.
 They performed that first concert as Harry and the Potters for six people who remained of their audience.
 Of the seven songs written that day, five—viz.
 "I Am a Wizard", "Wizard Chess", "Platform 9 and ¾", "Diagon Alley", and "Problem Solving Skillz"—were to make it onto the band's first album in 2003 (a song about the wizarding sport Quidditch and "The Troll Song" were left off the album, and neither song has ever been officially released).